bvraghav/elevator-pitch-d016y/README.md

    and code organisation here, make it straight-forward and easy.
-2. The code here makes a simplified assumption that duplicate target levels are inhibited before reaching the system.
+2. The code here makes a simplified assumption that signals to/from a duplicate target level are inhibited before reaching the system.
 It would be trivial to extend the system to include this functionality.
 One way would be to add a couple of bitsets to the state vector, one for each direction, and flag it on for each entry popped out the signalQ, and flag it off for of each entry popped out of the elevator LvlQ.
 3. On initialisation, the elevator is idiosyncratic to rest twice.
 It's a state reset artefact, which may hopefully be eliminated with an extra eye to detail.